 This group strives to create a community of practice and engagement around issues related to born-digital access.
 The group recently published its Levels of Born-Digital Access guidelines, based on surveys of users of born-digital materials on their actual and desired access experiences.

 The group’s main mode of communication for all projects is the Google group.
 All are welcome to join.

-The group is conducting Twitter chats (#bdaccess) to gain insight on how researchers want to access and use digital archives.
-Please review the chats via Storify (chat 1 and chat 2) or read the chat recaps (chat 1 and chat 2), and let us know if you want to help lead a future chat.
+The group has also conducted occasional Twitter chats (#bdaccess) to gain insight on how researchers want to access and use born-digital archives.
+You can read select chat recaps (chat 1 and chat 2), and let us know if you want to help lead a future chat.

 The bootcamp model was piloted at the 2017 New England Archivists Spring Meeting and has since been held in Philadelphia, Georgia, ACRL’s Rare Books and Manuscripts Section meeting, and at the 2018 DLF Forum.
 The NEA bootcamp was recapped on SAA’s bloggERS, and course materials are viewable via our OSF project page.

 The bootcamp community has a Slack space at b-daccessbootcamp.slack.com; all are welcome to join.